Skip to main content

 Data entry reduction Depends on what they build 85–90% (proven)

-The math is clear for most SMEs: an agent workforce delivers more capability, faster, at lower cost and risk than hiring.
+For most SMEs, an agent workforce delivers more capability, faster, and at lower risk than hiring.

 When Hiring Makes More Sense